 In February 2016, the FASB issued ASU No. 2016-02, Leases, (Topic 842), increasing the transparency and comparability among organizations by recognizing lease assets and lease liabilities on the statements of financial position and disclosing key information about leasing arrangements.
-The amendments in this update are effective for fiscal years beginning after December 15, 2019, and interim periods within fiscal years beginning after December 15, 2020.
+The amendments in this update are effective for fiscal years beginning after December 15, 2020, and interim periods within fiscal years beginning after December 15, 2020, and interim periods within fiscal years beginning after December 15, 2021.
 The Foundation is currently evaluating the impact of FASB ASU No. 2016-02 on the presentation of the financial statements.